redpelicans/red_tetris_boilerplate/docs/sockets/lobbies.md

 ```
 Ask a subscription demand on 'group:lobbies' to the server.
-The server should emit the 'lobbies:publish' to the new subscriber.
+Send : userId ?
+Server will : add the playter to the groupe "lobbies:group" and emit a lobbies:response
 ```

 `lobbies:unsubscribe`